skillrecordings/products/apps/skill-stack-docs/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Skill Stack - Build and deploy a course.
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Badass Courses for Badass Developers
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+You'll be coding in no time flat. {% .lead %}

 {% quick-links %}